Definition

 Estonia Appoints First Essential-Service Pharmacies and Wholesalers for Medicine Supply

-Estonia has designated the first pharmacies and wholesalers as essential service providers (ETO), mandating strict crisis-response and supply continuity obligations starting February 2026.
-Impacted entities must align operations with new 48-hour restoration and 5-day autonomy standards, reflecting a broader regional trend toward mandatory pharmaceutical supply chain resilience.
+Estonia has designated the first pharmacies and wholesalers as essential service providers, mandating strict crisis-response and supply continuity obligations from February 2026.
+Impacted operators must align logistics and risk planning with new 48-hour restoration and 5-day autonomy standards to ensure pharmaceutical supply chain resilience.

 Estonian Agency of Medicines Announces 31 March Info Day for Marketing Authorisation Holders